AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 Access attribute
 ^^^^^^^^^^^^^^^^

-To get access to a variable or a constant, we make use of the :ada:`'Access` attribute.
+To get access to a variable or a constant, we make use of the :ada:`Access` attribute.
 For example, :ada:`I_Var'Access` gives us access to the :ada:`I_Var` object.